"If anything substandard reaches student, take a photo & send on my Whatsapp number, Edu secy Andhra Praveen Prakash

 Praveen Prakash added, “I have only one mobile number.
 And at any point in time, I am available to all the 42 lakh parents if they have a grievance.”
 He further added, “I don’t want a situation like the one that emerged last year in Kasturba Gandhi School in Manyam district where students were given mathematics books in the last days of the session.”

-At the most, all the books to be studied in the second semester will be available to the students we will give books in the third or fourth week of June, IAS Praveen Prakash said.
+At the most, all the books to be studied in the second semester will be available to the students in the third or fourth week of June, IAS Praveen Prakash said.

 Regarding the raw material that is used in the making of the school if “I find that the benches in the school or RO plant, tube lights, tiles or any other thing is found to be sub-standard, I will not only ensure that such a vendor is blacklisted in India but also across the globe.
 Regarding this, I have already done a video conference with my vendor and have them about it,” Prakash said.